 A Charleston product liability lawyer at Roden Law is ready to review your situation during a free initial consultation.
 Our firm has years of combined legal experience recovering millions in compensation for our clients.
-Our founding partner Eric Roden is a member of America's Top 100 High Stakes Litigators® and The National Trial Lawyers Association: Top 40 Under 40.
+Our founding partner Eric Roden is a member of The National Trial Lawyers Association: Top 40 Under 40.

 There is no risk or obligation involved after meeting with a member of our legal team.
 We also work on a contingency fee basis, so there are no upfront fees if we represent you.
 We only get paid our fees when your case concludes, and only if you get paid.

 Roden Law.
 A Firm You Can Trust.
 Ph: 1-844-RESULTS

 Product liability cases are complex and involve many factors.
 We recommend that you seek counsel from an experienced lawyer to see if you have grounds to take legal action.

 Generally, product liability cases fall under one of two categories – negligence or strict liability.

 To prove negligence resulted in your injury, we will need to establish these four elements:

 - Duty of care – First, it is important to establish if the manufacturer owed you a legal duty to make or distribute a safe and reliable product, free from hazards.

 - Breach of duty of care – The product manufacturer must have failed to uphold his or her legal duty by constructing or selling a product that caused harm to others.